danbev/learning-quantum-computing/README.md

 2: (4) [0.7071067811865475, 0, -0.7071067811865475, 0]
 3: (4) [0, 0.7071067811865475, 0, -0.7071067811865475]
 ```
-The transform is a unitary matrix and will in this case be a 4x4 matric.
+The transform is a unitary matrix and will in this case be a 4x4 matrix.
 Then the state is updated by mutiplying:
 ```js
 this.state = math.multiply(this.T, this.state);